sudo-Cthulhufhtagn/robotont.github.io/html/_sources/files/teleop_robot.rst.txt

          http://robotont_IP_address:11311

 #.
-Click on "Show advanced options" in the prompted window and fill in "Joystick" and "Odometry" topic names with "robotont/cmd_vel" and "robotont/odom", respectively
+Click on "Show advanced options" in the prompted window and fill in "Joystick" and "Odometry" topic names with "cmd_vel" and "odom", respectively

 #.
 Click OK to add the robot